-Pinellas Co. woman leaves own child home alone while attempting to kidnap neighbor’s child
+Pinellas woman left her child home alone while trying to kidnap neighbor’s child, deputies say

 Police say Braun did not cooperate with police and did not provide a post Miranda statement.

-No information was provided behind Braun’s motive for wanting to kidnap her neighbor’s child.

-She is currently facing charges of attempted kidnapping, burglary with assault or battery, child abuse, and two counts of neglect of a child without great bodily harm and is in jail on $145,000 bond.
+Braun is currently facing charges of attempted kidnapping, burglary with assault or battery, child abuse, and two counts of neglect of a child without great bodily harm and is in jail on $145,000 bond.

 LATEST NEWS FROM WFLA.COM: